ambrzeski/hopt/README.md

 ![image](https://user-images.githubusercontent.com/30234642/58647452-e4e91100-8307-11e9-8720-3e6c244acec4.png)

-Due to tensorboard limitations, param values are encoded as tensorboard *steps*.
+**Note:** Due to tensorboard limitations, param values are encoded as tensorboard *steps*.
 Unfortunately *steps* must be integers, hence hopts encodes float values by multiplying by 10^6 and converting to int (see *base_lr* plot, on the right).
 Please keep that in mind while reading values from float param plots.